oskarsinger/hosinger/weekly_progress.md

 ####Engineering
 * Massive structural overhaul of Python code base.
     * Separating reusable functionality into self-contained, composable modules and packages.
-Its fascilitating easy running of lots of different experiments.
+    * Easier to run many different types of experiments and produce plots quickly within the framework I am developing.
     * Emphasizing code structure that can be friendly to streaming/online scenarios and agnostic to data collection methods.

 * New functionality.
     * More sub-routines for testing different modifications and augmentations of our algorithms.
     * More utility functions in the linear algebra and optimization toolkits.
+    * General utility functions for file IO.
     * More plotting for both bandits and CCA.
+Specifically, matrix heat, bar, and line plots.
     * More composable data processing/serving tools for both bandits and CCA.
         * Data serving is part of the friendliness to streaming/online scenarios.
 With data servers, a model queries for a minibatch or datapoint instead of receiving the whole data set in advance.